mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Both are nodding and smiling.
 {{</notice>}}

+When your reviewer expresses confusion about how the code works, your job isn't to explain it to that one person &mdash; the code needs to make sense to anyone who reads the code.

-When someone asks you a question about your code or indicates that they had trouble understanding it, refactor it to eliminate the confusion.
-Can you change variable names or restructure the logic to answer their question?
-Adding inline comments is alright, but it's less ideal than code that's self-documenting.
+The best solution is to refactor your code to eliminate the confusion.
+Can you change variable names or restructure the logic to make it more clear?
+Sometimes an algorithm is inherently confusing or the code is messy due to non-obvious constraints.
+In those cases, code comments are an acceptable way to resolve the confusion, but they're inferior to code that's self-documenting.

 ## Keep changes narrowly scoped

 The easiest changelists to review are those that do Just One Thing (TODO: Curly's rule).
 The smaller and simpler the code review, the faster you can bring it through review, the easier it is for the reviewer to keep it all in their head.

-The first is, "I'll just fix this other thing real quick."
+It's common for developers to violate this with the thought, "I'll just fix this other thing real quick."
 You're fixing a logic bug, but you notice a UI bug, so you figure you'll just change that, too.
 But now you've muddled things because your reviewer has to do extra work to figure out which lines are associated with the logic change and which are associated with the UI change.

-It also means that if one change turns out to be more complex, the simple change gets dragged along through multiple rounds of review
+If one change turns out to be more complex, the simple change gets dragged along through multiple rounds of review.

-The second common scenario where developers pollute their changelist is when a change touches many separate components.
-For example, a new feature in component A might require 400 lines of changes to libraries B and C.

 ## Separate functional and non-functional changes

-The corollary to tightly scoping your changes is to separate functional and non-functional changes?
+The corollary to tightly scoping your changes is to separate functional and non-functional changes.

-A distressingly common scenario I see, especially on open source projects, is someone makes a two-line change to a file, but their editor automatically reformats all the code.
-They figure, "."
+A distressingly common scenario I see, especially on open source projects, is someone makes a two-line change to a file, but their editor automatically reformats the entire file.
+They either don't realize what they did or decide their formatting is better, so they send out the two-line functional change buried in hundreds of lines of non-functional whitespace changes.

 This is a huge insult to your reviewer.
 Whitespace-only changes are easy to review.
-A two-line change is easy to review. but if you force your reviewer to scan through a bunch of whitespace changes to find the lines that actually matter, you're wasting their time tremendously.
+Two-line changes are easy to review.
+If you mix them together, it becomes difficult and tedious to review.

 This also applies to refactoring.
 I love it when my teammates refactor code so that it's easier to understand and maintain.
 But I don't like it when they refactor it *while* changing its behavior.